 The Personal Reader Grant allows you to employ someone part-time to help you with work-related reading during your work day.
 The grant covers a personal reader for a maximum of 640 hours of work a year, paid at the national minimum wage.

 Who can apply for a Personal Reader Grant?

-Anyone else who is finding it difficult to read at work due to a visual impairment or blindness can apply for a Personal Reader Grant.
+If you are finding it difficult to read at work due to a visual impairment or blindness, you can apply for a Personal Reader Grant.
 You don’t have to be registered as blind, and it doesn’t matter how much you’re earning in work.
 You can apply directly as an employee or your boss can apply on your behalf.

 Hiring a personal reader